Blobfolio/blob-common/blob-common/docs/TOOL.md

 ## common_array_compare()

-This function does an admirable job of comparing two arrays.
-It may not work as expected with certain types of data.
+This function attempts to check whether two arrays are equal.
+It does this by comparing each key one at a time, recursively.
+Note: certain types of non-iterable objects might prevent this from working.

 #### Arguments